benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 Many teams prefer a history in between, so understanding how to rebase safely is important.

-People tend to avoid rebase, because misuse can lose work or lose history.
+People tend to avoid rebase, because misuse can lose work, lose history, or create confusing history with duplicate commits.
+Timestamps are distorted, which can cause problems with retroactively looking for bugs.
+Ultimately, the history is more of a relevant picture rather than a complete one.

 However, never rebasing will create project histories that are hard to read.
 Never rebasing creates too many unnecessary commits and unavoidable merge commits.

 The alternative is to incorperate rebase.
 Some teams only ever use rebase, while other teams choose to rebase for a subset of scenarios.
 When rebase is used appropriately, developers can still commit often, [bisect](https://linuxhint.com/git-bisect-tutorial/) for bugs, all while avoiding lots of merge commits to the entire project history.

-Rebasing is more than a tool for “_cleaning a commit history._” It is powerful when properly incorporated into a team’s regular [git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows).
+Rebasing is more than a tool for “_cleaning a commit history._” It is powerful when properly incorporated into a team’s regular [workflow](https://www.atlassian.com/git/tutorials/comparing-workflows).

-##### The disadvantages of rebasing

-History will not be completely accurate.
-Timestamps are distorted, which can cause problems with retroactively looking for bugs.

-People who don't understand and misuse rebase can cause both a loss of work and confusing git histories with duplicate commits.

 ---